top of page

 2. Prize Money

-Generally, men's tournaments have higher prize money than women's tournaments.
-For example, the prize money for Wimbledon 2021 men's singles winner was £1.7 million, while the women's singles winner received £1.6 million.
+For example: Wimbledon 2021 prize money for men's singles winner was £1.7 million.
+Whereas, he women's singles winner received £1.6 million.

 3. Ranking Points